 "I had an amazing experience with beautiful results - I couldn’t be happier with my breast augmentation results.
 Everyone that I met from my first consultation to my post follow up after surgery were extremely helpful and informative.
 Dr. Snyder himself is an amazing surgeon.
 My results are perfect and better than I ever could have imagined.
 I highly recommend him if you are thinking about this procedure.
 His PA, Jen was extremely helpful and informative as well.
 The facilities from Dr. Snyder’s office to the surgical site used were clean, beautiful and comfortable.
 I felt well taken care the entire time and am thrilled with my results."- Anonymous / Vitals / Mar 08, 2018

-The tissue will be transfer to the chest and a breast mound will be formed into a normal looking and natural feeling breast.
+The tissue will be transferred to the chest and a breast mound will be formed into a normal looking and natural feeling breast.
 Once the surgery is finished, we will take you to recovery and then to the immediate care unit where you will stay until discharge.
 You may be in the hospital 3 – 4 days while we monitor your progress and give you the excellent care you deserve.

 If drains are essential for excessive fluid build up, you will leave the hospital with them and have them removed at a follow-up appointment when deemed necessary.
 While at home, we want you to be recovering comfortably, but still walking around and staying active to avoid blood clots after surgery.
 A week after you leave the hospital, we will have a follow-up appointment to check on your progress and release you to do certain activities if you are able.
 If you have any complications such as excessive pain, fever, swelling, abnormal bleeding, or a reaction to the medications you are taking, please call our office immediately.
 We are here to help.
 Recovery time is different for each breast reconstruction patient.
 If you had a more complex surgery to reconstruct your breast, this could mean a longer recovery period.